20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 20.
 Les Deux Magots Café

-If you love the idea of the Lost Generation in Paris you have to visit Deux Magots Cafe. is an iconic café in Paris, steeped in literary and intellectual history.
+If you love the idea of the Lost Generation in Paris, you have to visit Deux Magots Café.
+It is an iconic café in Paris, steeped in literary and intellectual history.
 Located in the heart of Saint-Germain-des-Prés, it has been a Parisian staple since its transformation from a drapery shop to a café in 1885.

 The name “Les Deux Magots” comes from the two Chinese figurines inside, offering a glimpse into the café’s eclectic and artistic spirit.